Inspiring Landscapes / Spaces

 Barbican Pit Theatre Residency 26.-29.3.2018

-Carrying on work from our week at HOME Manchester.
+Carrying on from our week at HOME Manchester.
 Work developed as part of Barbican Open Lab w/ HOME 2018.
-The next step for the project is some further R&D. More on this to follow.
+The next step for the project is further R&D.

-Some images captured throughout our time in the theatre (third by Anna Nykyri):
+Some images from our time in the theatre (last by Anna Nykyri):

 [+ some additional film to be developed.]